Rice-Field/Autonomous/Courses/Artificial Intelligence for Robotics/readme.md

 ### Motion
 - Inaccurate motion accrues, makes localization hard
-	* given enough movement localization will return to maximum entropy
+	* Given enough movement localization will return to maximum entropy
 	* Cycle of gaining and losing information from sensing and moving